pwan365/Sonic-Scheduler/wiki/milestone1.md

 • Whilst alot of the code used for a valid schedule is going to remain, i.e. Communication costs, using a Topological Order and a Queue for this order will not be sufficient to obtain an optimal solution.
 We must iterate over all possible orders that tasks can be scheduled.

+---
+###Validity Testing
+- Used example graphs provided by the client to initiate the testing.
+And we then added more boundary and extreme cases on our own.
+- We created a Validator class to validate all the constraints of the output graph.
+- We used `Junit` as the testing framework.
+####Issues
+- found it difficult to implement the validator class due to unfamiliarity with the `GraphStream` library.